ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 3: Select n8n Template

 In the template list, select the "n8n with Postgres" template (the second option) to get started with a pre-configured setup including PostgreSQL database.
+Click **Create** to proceed.

 ![Select n8n Template](./assets/dokploy-n8n-templatect-zenploy.png)